 - Mix all the seasonings in a small bowl then pour them into the chicken bag.
 Seal it and toss and turn the chicken inside the bag until all of the chicken is well-coated with the seasoning mix.
 Refrigerate the chicken in the bag for at least 4 hours and up to 24 hours.

-- When ready, heat up your grill (I used my Cuisinart griddler) and grill each side of the chicken for 5 to 6 minutes until chicken is cooked through and there are nice grill marks on both sides.
+- When ready, heat up your outdoor or indoor grill on high and grill each side of the chicken for 7-10 minutes until chicken is cooked through (internal temperature of 160 °F (71 °C)) and there are nice grill marks on both sides.
 Remove chicken from grill and set aside before cutting.

 - Transfer the cooled by warm chicken onto a cutting board and dice into cubes.